-Spaces for young people to hang out
+Spaces for young people to hang out All images sourced from the web

-Environment - natural & built
+LM·LA Deniliquin Public Space Strategy Environment - natural & built

 Strategic Direction - Environmental

 Overall

 Deniliquin has good natural assets including the Edward River, the Lagoon system, the Murray Regional Park, the Beach to Beach Walk and Island Sanctuary.
 The town also has a really well laid out street grid which facilitates walking and cycling, a number of significant heritage buildings and largely intact verandah walkways.